 Pros:

-Warmth and Comfort: Traditional wood flooring offers a warm and comfortable feel underfoot, making it a cozy option for living spaces and bedrooms.
+Warmth and Comfort: Classic wood flooring provides a warm and comfortable touch to the feet and this makes it a comfortable choice in a living room and bedroom.

 Cons: